Investigating $\gamma$-ray halos around three HAWC bright sources in Fermi-LAT data: Results on extended -ray emission around the sources of interest

 A search for an extended emission for the source eHWC J1825-134 reveals that the Gaussian template is highly preferred over a disk shape ($2\Delta \rm{Log}(\mathcal{L})=170$).
 Therefore, the results reported in this section are computed with the Gaussian morphology only.
 Instead, in Sec~\ref{sec:ICShalo} we will use the ICS templates.
 When we use the IEM-\textit{4FGL}, the best-fit value for the center of the extended emission is at $l=17.58 \pm 0.03$ deg and $b= -0.43 \pm 0.04$ deg, while the spatial extension given as the $68\%$ containment radius is $\theta_{68} = 1.00^{+0.05}_{-0.07}$ deg.
 In the 4FGL the extended source associated with eHWC J1825-134 is named as 4FGL J1824.5-1351e (see Sec.~\ref{sec:sourceJ1825}), with best fit coordinates for the center of its extension $(l,b)=(17.57,-0.45)$ deg and $1.12$ deg\footnote{The extension is provided in {\tt Fermipy} as the $68\%$ containment radius, which is equivalent to the standard deviation of a 1D Gaussian.
 Instead, in the 4FGL the source 4FGL J1824.5-1351e is modeled with a 2D Gaussian with standard deviation of $0.75$ deg.
 Since the standard deviation of a 2D Gaussian is about 1.51 smaller than the correspondent standard deviation of a 1D Gaussian, the extension we find once converted to a 2D Gaussian becomes $0.68^{+0.03}_{-0.05}$ deg, which is compatible with the value reported in the 4FGL.}.
 Our results for the position and size of extension are thus perfectly compatible with the results reported in the 4FGL.
 The $TS$ of the source, when it is modeled as extended, is 846, so much larger than the result reported in the 4FGL catalog\footnote{In the 4FGL catalog this source is detected with at 19.75$\sigma$ significance.
 Considering 5 degrees of freedom (2 for the position, two for the SED parameters and the size of extension) this detection significance corresponds to a $TS$ of about 410.}.
 Instead, the value found in Ref.~\cite{Principe:2020zqe} is 1040.
 We show in Fig.~\ref{fig:tsmaps_final1825} the $TS$ map computed in the ROI after the optimization procedure.
 This map is produced by calculating the $TS$ of an additional source with a power-law spectrum and index 2.0 located at the different pixels of the ROI.
 There are not particularly large residuals and the highest peaks in $\sqrt{TS}$ are about $4\sigma$.

-As discussed in Sec.~\ref{sec:sourceJ1825}, the PWN is thought to be powered by the pulsar J1826-1334, and is very bright both at {\it Fermi}-LAT and VHE energies.
-The HESS Collaboration has found that the spatial extension for this source evolves with energy \cite{Aharonian:2006zb,Abdalla:2018qgt}, being $0.8$ deg at 500 GeV and $0.2$ deg at 30 TeV.
-This very intriguing observation poses important challenges for the theoretical modeling of particle acceleration from this source.
-Recently Ref.~\cite{Principe:2020zqe} performed a search for an energy dependence in the extension in the {\it Fermi} LAT data.
-They find that the size of extension follows a similar trend, decreasing from $1.5$ deg at GeV energies to $1.0$ deg at hundreds of GeV.
-The size of extension of eHWC J1825-134 has a strong energy dependence, shrinking by roughly a factor of 10 over 5 decades in energy.
+This source is thought to be powered by the pulsar J1826-1334 (see Sec.\ref{sec:sourceJ1825}).
+Its emission is very bright both at {\it Fermi}-LAT and VHE energies, and its extension has been found to strongly evolve with energy both in HESS data \cite{Aharonian:2006zb,Abdalla:2018qgt} ($0.8$ deg at 500 GeV and $0.2$ deg at 30 TeV ) and in {\it Fermi} LAT data \cite{Principe:2020zqe} (from $1.5$ deg at GeV energies to $1.0$ deg at hundreds of GeV).

+The extension of these sources is expected to be between $0.3^{\circ}-0.6^{\circ}$ (see Tab.~\ref{tab:sample}).
+These sizes are much smaller than the PSF size at about 1 GeV, which is about $1^{\circ}$.
+However, $0.3^{\circ}-0.6^{\circ}$ is larger than the typical precision at which the position of a source in the 4FGL is detected that is between $0.05^{\circ}$ for the brightest and $0.2^{\circ}$ for the faintest sources.
+As already mentioned, in this work we make use of a physically-motivated ICS template which intrinsically includes the energy dependence of the halo extension around a PWN.
+However, we check the geometrical Gaussian template in the \fermilat data, as in Ref.~\cite{Principe:2020zqe}.